furkansarikaya/FS.Transport.AMQP/docs/examples/simple-producer-consumer.md

 ## 🎯 Key Takeaways

 - ✅ Basic producer-consumer pattern with FS.StreamFlow
-- ✅ Infrastructure setup (exchanges, queues, bindings)
+- ✅ Infrastructure setup (exchanges, queues, bindings) with fluent API
 - ✅ Message serialization and deserialization
 - ✅ Error handling and retry mechanisms
 - ✅ Graceful shutdown patterns
 - ✅ Monitoring and logging
+- ✅ Always call InitializeAsync() before using the client

 This example provides a solid foundation for building more complex messaging applications with FS.StreamFlow! 🚀